 The Grass Is Always Greener on the Other Side of the Fence

 Remember that your next job will have its own set of problems.
 A colleague, Marcia Purse, says, "What an important truth.
-My dad told me that when still living at home, I wanted to quit my first office job because I was so miserable.
+My dad told me that while I was still living at home and wanting to quit my first office job because I was so miserable.

 He said, 'No, because you need to learn to stick with something,' and he also told me to learn to deal with problems because every job has them.
 A few years later, when I was again utterly miserable at a job, I remembered these words.
 So, I worked to solve the problems instead of quitting.
-I wound up working at that company for 23 years."
+I wound up working at that company for 23 years," Purse said.

 Because to Change Jobs Is Not a Current Option

-A reader recently complained that no other job like the one she had even existed within 50 miles of her home.
-Her work was that specialized.
+A reader recently complained that no other job like the one she had even existed within 50 miles of her home because her work was specialized.
 She felt her children needed her more than she needed to spend a couple of hours commuting each day.